selimdemir97/REST-Webservice/README.md

 # REST-Webservice

-A RESTful Webservice using the Instagram and Bing Maps API
+DE:
 Das Projekt ist eine zuvor abgegebene Studienarbeit.
 Es handelt sich hierbei um eine REST-ful Webservice, in welcher die Instagram API mit der Bing Maps Api verknüpft wurde um Bilder auf einer Karte darzustellen.
 Im Projekt enthalten ist eine REST-Schnittstelle, welcher mit dem Framework Express.js entwickelt wurde.

 Der Kern des Projekts ist im 'routes' Verzeichnis.

-Für den Start wird Node.JS und MongoDB benötigt.
+EN:
-Das Projekt kann mit dem command 'npm start' gestartet werden.
+A RESTful Webservice using the Instagram and Bing Maps API.
+This Project was a Team-Project for my studies.
+I did the Backend logics building a RESTful enviroment to process requests with Express.JS and save them into the MongoDB database.
+The goal was to point the pictures of your friends taken from instagram on a map.
+You can add your friends on the webservice specifically.

-Für den Start werden die im Projekt verwendeten Node.JS Module benötigt.
-Dafür den command 'nmp install' eintippen.
+The core project I was working on is in the 'routes' folder.